-You can use the Transport Layer Security (TLS) Version Control feature of Alibaba Cloud Content Delivery Network (CDN) to ensure the data security and integrity of all Internet services and communications.
-You can configure TLS versions based on domain names.
+You can use the Transport Layer Security (TLS) Version Control feature of Alibaba Cloud CDN to ensure the security and integrity of data transmitted over the Internet.
+You can specify a TLS version based on the requirements of your domain name.
 This topic describes how to configure TLS for a domain name.

 - Log on to the Alibaba Cloud CDN console.